aristanetworks/anta/documentation/inventory.md

 session_get(host_ip: str)
 ```

-session_get Expose RPC session of a given host from our inventory
+Expose RPC session of a given host from our inventory.

 Provide RPC session if the session exists, if not, it returns None